 - Never make assumptions about the abilities of others

-- Normalize accessibility at all times
+- Normalize accessibility at all times, even if you dont need it yourself

 Sobriety